ubc/fantastic-dollop/api/README.md

 Docker is required as we use docker to spin up a postgres instance for the application to write to.

-Running the test cases also requires additional python dependencies to be installed.
-We need to install `requirements/test.txt` which contains everything that's in `requirements/base.txt` as well as additional dependencies that are only used for testing.
+Running the test cases requires development dependencies to be installed, see the Install Dependencies section.

-	pip-sync requirements/test.txt

 The test cases are located in the `test/` directory.
 They can be run by simply executing: